nickbradley/CPSC310submit/README.md

 To set up the app on production:

 1. Clone the source files from GitHub
-2. Configure the production environment files
+2. Configure the production environment file
-3. Install the SSL certificates
-4. Create a persistent Docker data volume
+3. Create a persistent Docker data volume
-5. Build the service with Docker Compose
+4. Build the service with Docker Compose

 ```bash
 DB_ADMIN_USERNAME=